Bobby Fischer

 I. What is Bobby Fischer's IQ?

 Bobby Fischer was the eleventh World Chess Champion and an American chess grandmaster.
-Many people thought he was the greatest chess player of all time.
-Bobby Fischer IQ is 180 IQ, which surprised the world.
+Many consider him the greatest chess player of all time.
+Bobby Fischer IQ 180 IQ – a value that surprised the world.

-A 180 IQ is so uncommon that most people have probably never encountered someone with such a high IQ who was formally tested.
-As a result, perhaps they just believed it had to be really high and tossed out a number.
+A 180 IQ is so unique that it is probable that most people have never personally met someone with such a high IQ who was tested.
+Hence, perhaps they just thought it had to be really high and threw out a number.
 The percentile of 180 is 99.9999712895.
-140 is already deemed brilliant and ranks in the 99.3790320141 percentile.
+140 is already brilliant and in the 99.3790320141 percentile.

 II.
 Bobby Fischer profile

-Pustan's then-husband, Hans-Gerhardt Fischer, was mentioned on Bobby Fischer's birth certificate despite having been denied admission into the US due to his German citizenship.
-Pustan and Nemenyi are thought to have conceived Bobby Fischer when he was absent during this period.
+Pustan's then husband, Hans-Gerhardt Fischer, was mentioned on Bobby Fischer's birth certificate even though he had been denied entry into the US because of his German citizenship.

-Bobby Fischer was a chess master who, at the age of 14, became the youngest player to win the United States Chess Championship and the first American-born player to win the World Chess Championship.
+Bobby Fischer was an American chess prodigy and grandmaster who at 14 years of age gained the distinction of being the youngest player ever to win the United States Chess Championship and the first U.S.-born player to clinch the World Chess Championship.

-Fischer was stopped at a Japanese airport when it was discovered that he was travelling with an invalid passport.
-He then obtained Icelandic citizenship and resided there from 2005 till his death in 2008.
+They stopped Fischer at a Japanese airport because he was traveling on an invalid passport.
+He later gained Icelandic citizenship and took up residence there in 2005 until his death in 2008.

 III.
 Bobby Fischer IQ - American chess grandmaster

-Robert James Fischer was born on March 9, 1943, in Chicago, Illinois.
-Fischer's parents split while he was a child, and he began playing chess at the age of six after his elder sister Joan purchased him a chess set.
-As a child, he continued to improve his talents at the Brooklyn Chess Club and the Manhattan Chess Club.
-Fischer had a troubled relationship with his mother, who encouraged him to play chess but preferred that he explore other interests.
+Robert James Fischer was born in Chicago, Illinois on March 9, 1943.
+Fischer’s parents were separated while he was still young.
+He started playing chess at the age of six after his elder sister Joan bought him a chess set.
+He further honed his skills as a child at the Brooklyn Chess Club and the Manhattan Chess Club.
+Till now, there is still much confusion surrounding the exact scope of Fischer’s mother’s mental troubles.
+She had been highly supportive of her son's involvement in chess at an early age but always wanted him to explore other areas.

-During the early 1960s, Fischer continued to participate in US and world championship events while simultaneously establishing a reputation for his eccentric, paranoid commentary.
+In the early 1960s, Fischer was involved in US and world championship events, all the while building up a reputation for his eccentric, paranoid as often – but far from always – unfounded-sounding comments.

-After a 20-game winning streak in the early 1970s, Fischer created chess history again in 1972 when he defeated the Soviet Union's Boris Spassky at the world championships in Reykjavik, Iceland, the first time an American chess player had won the crown.
+After a 20-game winning streak in the early 1970s, Fischer made chess history again in 1972 when he beat the Soviet Union’s Boris Spassky at world championships in Reykjavik, Iceland, the first American to capture the crown.

-Despite his legendary stature in chess history, Fischer had an unstable and troubling inner life.
-Bobby Fischer's intellect appeared to be as frail as it was bright.
+His inner life was as unstable and disturbing as his legendary stature in chess history.
+The intellect of Bobby Fischer seemed to be as frail as it was bright.

 IV.
 The Importance of IQ in Chess